-In this extremely hot weather gripping much of the nation, here's some tips to keep your feathered buddies cool:
+Hot weather is here and it's very hot in the East now and elsewhere.
+So here's some tips to keep your feathered buddies cool:

 2. Choose a bird bath that is shallow and has a non-slip surface.
 Small birds do not like to bathe in deeper water.
 You can add flat rocks to a bird bath that is too deep in order to create a shallow ledge for small birds to land on to drink and bathe.

 3. Add a dripper, bubbler or to your bird bath.
 The sound of moving water will be a magnet for the birds and alert them to the presence of a water source.